iwantmymalatang/HCNYAstro-Website/content/posts/results-for-astrochallenge-2025.md

 Experience

-In June 2025, a team consisting of 4 HCNY Astro Excos - Ngiam Hui En, Emma Zhang, Alyssa Tay, and Ng Chyng Yi participated in Astrochallenge.
+In June 2025, a team consisting of 4 HCNY Astro members - Ngiam Hui En, Emma Zhang, Alyssa Tay, and Ng Chyng Yi participated in Astrochallenge.
 We were awarded Outstanding Project (Silver) and placed third overall.

 In the Project round, we created a wonderful poster about the Voyager 1 Golden Records.